-- First to satisfy any costs awarded in connection with court proceedings; - Second to satisfy any interest costs; - Third in payment of any fines imposed; - > Fourth in payment of rates, in chronological order (starting with the oldest amount).
+- First to satisfy any costs awarded in connection with court proceedings; - Second to satisfy any interest costs; - Third in payment of any fines imposed; - Fourth in payment of rates, in chronological order (starting with the oldest amount).

-13. Sale of Land for Non-Payment of Rates
+14. Sale of Land for Non-Payment of Rates (Section 184)

-The Local Government Act 1999, provides that a Council may sell any property where the rates have been in arrears for three years or more.
+Section 184 of the Local Government Act 1999, provides that a Council may sell any property where the rates have been in arrears for three years or more.
 The Council is required to notify the owner of the land of its intention to sell the land, provide the owner with details of the outstanding amounts, and advise the owner of its intention to sell the land if payment of the outstanding amount is not received within one month.
-The sale of land for non-payment of rates will be utilised by The Flinders Ranges Council as a means of collecting outstanding rates in 2013-2014.
+The sale of land for non-payment of rates will be utilised by The Flinders Ranges Council as a means of collecting outstanding rates again in 2014-2015.